-"An independent family owned funeral directors for over 160 years"
+"An independent family owned funeral directors for 163 years"

 Early in the 19th Century the forefathers of the present Bastock family opened an undertakers establishment in Brass Street, Birmingham.
 In 1856 William Bastock opened his business on the London to Liverpool Coach Road in Small Heath, Birmingham.
 Seven generations by direct descendent have continued the family business.
 Our premises have moved several times during this time.
 Sometimes voluntarily as the business expanded or as people retired.
 Other times by compulsory purchase orders as the planners redeveloped the inner city areas and we were forced to move.
 The photograph on the left shows our office in Small Heath and is where access to the Spion Kop entrance to Birmingham City Football Ground now stands.

 From the beginning we manufactured our own coffins, Terry Bastock being the last to have the skills required to make a coffin by hand.
 But in the late 1970s our increasing workload, stricter regulations governing woodworking machines, a lack of skilled staff and wood supply difficulties meant it was no longer viable.
 We began sourcing coffins from manufacturers who could supply the quality we demanded.
 Cost, although important, has never been our driving force, we have always put quality first.